 Fun Fact: The National Park of American Samoa is the only National Park Service Unit south of the equator.

 Most of the park activities are located on Tutuila.
 Both Ofu and Ta‘ū are challenging and expensive to get to unless one owns a boat.
+Speaking about it, SeaDream has a good boat loan caclulator to determine how much you can afford.
 Since I didn’t have a boat, I was focused on hiking in Tutuila.
 There are several hiking trails managed by park service both within the park and outside the park.
 I planned to hike most of the trails on the island over my four days.

 There are 2 flights a week from Hawaii to American Samoa (a third is added during the summer).
 The flight arrives at about 9:30 pm on either Monday or Friday (and Wednesday during the summer).